inmeso/LearnPages/doc/source/index.rst

-.. test documentation master file, created by sphinx-quickstart on Wed Sep 22 19:59:35 2021.
+..
+Test documentation master file, created by sphinx-quickstart on Thu Sep 23 09:45:16 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to test's documentation!
+Welcome to Test's documentation!
 ================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   installation
+   installation.md
-   quickstart
+   quickstart.md

 Indices and tables